markemus/engine/README.md

 # Creating a Game
 **Potions** are a special kind of item with a scripted effect.
 This is the only scripting required to create a game- otherwise it's similar to creating a bunch of configuration files.
 Feel free to script other things if you want to though!
 It's all code, not configs, so you can really be creative with Python properties or custom methods on your objects.
 Feel free to make your own tags and functionality!
 And the engine is open source, so you can modify it to your heart's content.

-# Cheating
-Cheating is fun!
-It's a single player game, so why worry about it?
-Stuck against a hard opponent and looking for a better weapon?
-Want to spawn a few enemies to increase the challenge?
-How about modifying the level layout?
-It's Python, you can edit the source code during runtime!
-Just CTRL-C out of the game at any time and code away on the command line, then simply type `while True: i.command()` to get right back into the game, exactly where you left off, but with your changes.